China's Xi opens Party Congress with speech tackling Taiwan, Hong Kong and zero-Covid - KTVZ

 “The wheels of history are rolling on towards China’s reunification and the rejuvenation of the Chinese nation.
 Complete reunification of our country must be realized,” Xi said to thundering applause.

-Xi also underscored the “rapid changes in the international situation” — a thinly veiled reference to the fraying ties between China and the West, which are further strained by Beijing’s tacit support for Moscow following Russia’s invasion of Ukraine.
+Xi also underscored the “rapid changes in the international situation” — a thinly veiled reference to the fraying ties between China and the West, which have been further strained by Beijing’s tacit support for Moscow following Russia’s invasion of Ukraine.

 He said China has “taken a clear-cut stance against hegemonism and power politics” and “never wavered” in opposition to unilateralism and “bullying” — in an apparent jab at what Beijing views as a US-led world order that needs to be dismantled.